turingschool/mod-0-curriculum/prework/index.md

 <a name="technical"></a>
 ## Technical Pre-work (Program Specific) (30 - 35 hours)

-The technical mod 1 pre-work is split up into 8 days.
-These days aren't meant to line up with anything, they're only meant to give you an idea of how long each section will take.
-I'd plan on each one of those days taking about 6 hours on average.
-Also, keep in mind that the days do get progressively harder and that they build on one another.
+The technical Mod 1 Prework is split up into 4 sections.
+Each section builds on the previous section in terms of technical content and complexity, so be sure to go in order!

 At Turing, you will have to code every single day to stay on top of the workload and build muscle memory for everything you've learned.
 This pre-work is designed to get you into that essential routine before day one of class.